jonathanjafari/medical-codex-pipeline/README.md

 **Solution:** Process in chunks with pandas

 **Problem:** No real test data
-**Solution:** Built fake data generator
+**Solution:** Created sample data files for testing

 ## Testing

-The `test_runner.py` creates sample data and runs the full pipeline:
+Each processor can be tested individually with the sample data files provided in the `input/` directory.
+The processors will:
-- Generates realistic test files
+- Load the sample data
-- Processes all 7 codexes
+- Process and validate codes according to each codex's format rules
-- Validates output format
+- Generate clean CSV output files
-- Shows processing summary
+- Log processing information

 ## What I Learned